 Marina Sasseron de Oliveira Cabral is a Brazilian creative, designer, researcher and critical fashion practitioner, interested in the potential of participatory practices, such as performance, for example, as a tool in processes of transformation that aim at unlearning oppressive embodied knowledge, internalized mainly by minority subjects.
 With extensive experience working as a fashion designer in São Paulo, Marina moved to the Netherlands to broaden her perspective of reality and deepen her theoretical knowledge.
 As a researcher, her multidisciplinary approach explores the micropolitical aspects of materiality, as well as the performativity of clothes and materials in different socio-cultural arrangements.
 She has a BA in Fashion Design (BR) and an MA in Fashion Strategy (NL).

-Designer, artist, researcher, educator and activist from Chile with Palestinian and French roots.
-Her interdisciplinary practice is based on the observation of sociopolitical phenomena from which through embodied practices she questions the power structures and the production of knowledge by using fashion as a medium.
+Designer, artist, researcher and educator from Chile with Palestinian and French roots.
+Her interdisciplinary practice is based on the observation of sociopolitical phenomena from which through embodied practices she questions the power structures and the production of knowledge by using fashion as a relational and communication medium.
 Her interest in fashion lies in its intrinsic connection to both the individual and the social body.
 She has an educational background in clothing design [bachelor, Chile] and in fashion strategy [master, The Netherlands].
 She is currently immersing herself as an insider and outsider to research the importance of collective practices, solidarity and hope as alternatives to resist neoliberal models.